Delaware.gov logo

 Figure 1

-A table showing the number of least tern breeding pairs in Delaware over time.
+A graph showing the numbers of Least Tern pairs in Delaware over time.

 Figure 2